SAP/spartacus-docs/_pages/dev/best-practises/structure-best-practices/structure-best-practices.md

 Under `app`, create `shared` folder.
 This folder will contain all elements used globally in the project like cms-components, components, adapters, connectors, guards, configs, directives, pipes, etc.

-We will suggest creating a separate folder for each of the above examples.
-We will recommend also dividing the folder for components into: `components` and `cms-components`, the first one is to keep shared components, but the second one is to keep all shared components with cms mapping.
+We suggest creating a separate folder for each of the above examples.
+We recommend also dividing the folder for components into: `components` and `cms-components`, the first one is to keep shared components, but the second one is to keep all shared components with cms mapping.

 ### Features folder

-Next folder we will recommand to create is `features` folder next to the `shared`.
+Next folder we recommand to create is `features` folder next to the `shared`.
 This folder will containt all page main features/modules.
 For each page funcionality/module we should create seperate folder, including following folders:
 - components
 - services
 - adapters